proplot-dev/proplot/docs/quickstart4.rst

 ``transform=crs.PlateCarree()`` to the plotting method (as I found myself doing 99% of the time); ProPlot makes this the default.
-And `~mpl_toolkits.basemap` usage is considerably simplified with ProPlot – you can simply call the axes method (e.g.
-`~matplotlib.axes.Axes.contourf`) instead of calling the method on the `~mpl_toolkits.basemap.Basemap` instance, and you no longer need to pass ``lonlat=True`` to the plotting command; ProPlot makes this the default.
+And `~mpl_toolkits.basemap` usage is considerably simplified with ProPlot – you can simply call the axes method instead of calling the method on the `~mpl_toolkits.basemap.Basemap` instance, and you no longer need to pass ``latlon=True`` to the plotting command; ProPlot makes this the default.
 For both `~mpl_toolkits.basemap` and `cartopy` projections, you can also pass ``globe=True`` to 2d plotting commands to ensure global data coverage.